Do tenant commands fall under the garrison for reopening?

 Where can I get additional information or stay informed about impacts on Fort Belvoir?

 The latest information pertaining to COVID-19 impacts on Fort Belvoir can be found on our website here where you will find an updated list of on-post closures, postponements and cancellations due to COVID-19.
-You can also find DoD and CDC resources on our main COVID-19 page here These pages are updated frequently with information as soon as we receive it.
+You'll also find DoD and CDC resources.
+This page is updated frequently with information as soon as we receive it.

 Additional links to information and resources: